divya-r-kamat/kn-bpe-tokenizer/README.md

-# Custom Byte Pair Encoding (BPE) Tokenizer for Kannada
+# Custom Byte Pair Encoding (BPE) Tokenizer for Kannada Language

 This project involves building a custom Byte Pair Encoding (BPE) tokenizer for the **Kannada language**.